hoaproject/Central/README.md

 channel `hoa://Event/Session/<namespace>:expired` or an exception `Hoa\Session\Exception\Expired` is thrown (if no callable listens the channel).
-We can test if the namespace is expired with the help of the `Hoa\Session::isExpired` method or we can declare the namespace as expired with the help of the `Hoa\Session::hasExpired` method (this method will throw an exception or fire an event).
+We can test if the namespace is expired with the help of the `Hoa\Session\Session::isExpired` method or we can declare the namespace as expired with the help of the `Hoa\Session\Session::hasExpired` method (this method will throw an exception or fire an event).

 Considering the previous example, we will declare the namespace as expired when the session is empty: